 The extension also makes it possible to set a hotkey that only works on a specific website, like how the one above only works when I’m on GitHub.

-The web is so important these days that most of my Keysmith shortcuts involve a website in some way, which is something Keyboard Maestro can’t match at all.
+The web is so important these days that most of my Keysmith macros involve a website in some way, which is something Keyboard Maestro can’t match at all.

 Both Apps Have Their Place